 It’s interesting to note that the pleasure people get from music is somehow the same pleasure they get from using substances.
 The release of dopamine that comes from hearing pleasurable sounds is similar to the euphoria the drug user feels when they get high.
 The difference is music doesn’t harm the body or soul.
 In the end, counselors hope the music helps the patient learn to relax and cope better with their triggers and temptations.

-At our facilities in West Palm Beach and Fort Lauderdale, we offer a wide range of detox services.
+At our facilities in Jupiter and Fort Lauderdale, we offer a wide range of detox services.
 We design our programs to help prepare patients for transfer to a reputable addiction treatment facility.
-Along with traditional detox programs, we are also the best co-occurring disorders treatment center West Palm Beach can provide.
+Along with traditional detox programs, we are also the best co-occurring disorders treatment center Jupiter can provide.
 Our other services include: